miguelmartin75/yoloswag420/README.md

 # yoloswag420 website
 This is the repository for the yoloswag420 programming language website.
-It is hosted [here].
+It is hosted [here](http://miguelishawt.github.io/yoloswag420/).
 If you would like to make any contributions, please fork this branch, but please try to keep to my coding/graphics design style.

 The website contains: